 You can see an example of a pre-shoot script in practice here (Fig XII) from a previous student who took a career break from working at Sky News.
 She made changes, shot her piece, and made further changes.
 We met three times in between her pre-shoot and her final edit.

 This is Natalie going though script surgery.
 She’s now a video journalist at the BBC, and Tamer who graduated to become BBC Correspondent, before becoming a reporter and doc maker for Al Jazeera.
 I made a film of Natalie and colleagues finishing their projects here #Student You.

 That pre-shoot provides a template to film, and replicate.
 Of course when filming new ideas may arise; somebody might drop out, something entirely new may emerge, but the point is if you’ve done enough preparation so the integrity of your film will hold.
 You’ll cut down the amount of work done in the edit.
 That’s how on Reportage, and other programmes like Panorama, a report can be turned around in less than a week.

 Side by side, you can see the progression.
 With revisions to the pre-shoot script, you’re ready to start filming.

 On the shoot, there will be changes that will lead to changes to the script, which through the production process becomes the edit script and then the final transcript.
 So far you’ve prepped the Interviews and the story, and parts of the location.
 In the next post, I’ll talk about prepping the camera gear to shoot cinematically.

 NB.
-Marcus Ryder, (@marcusryder) a former Senior executive at the BBC who led Panorama leaves this important tweet, ff by @writersroompublishin.
+Marcus Ryder, (@marcusryder) former Head of Current Affairs in Scotland, who led an array of programmes including Panorama leaves this tweet, ff by @writersroompublishin.